-The fire caused extensive damage to the structure, but discussions are taking place on saving as much of the historic structure as possible.
-The Conservancy is working with the West Adams Heritage Association (WAHA) and the property owner to help assess the condition of the building and offer recommendations for stabilization.
+The fires caused extensive damage to the structure, but discussions are taking place on saving as much of the historic structure as possible.
+The Conservancy worked with the West Adams Heritage Association (WAHA) to help assess the condition of the building and offer recommendations for stabilization.
 The Department of Building and Safety red-tagged the structure, deeming it too unsafe to enter or occupy.

-Given the severity of the fire and significance of the property, the Conservancy encourages the property owner and the Department of Building and Safety to thoroughly consider all options and not rush to the conclusion that complete demolition is warranted.
-Opportunities may exist to repair the structure with the guidance of a preservation architect while retaining historic fabric.
+Given the severity of the fires and the significance of the property, the Conservancy encouraged the property owner and the Department of Building and Safety to thoroughly consider all options and not rush to the conclusion that complete demolition is warranted.

-Because the property is designated as an HCM, any decisions regarding its treatment following the fire must be reviewed by the city's Office of Historic Resources and Cultural Heritage Commission.
-The Commission is scheduled to discuss the issue at their next meeting on November 15.
+Because the property is designated as an HCM, the city's Office of Historic Resources and Cultural Heritage Commission must review any decisions regarding its treatment.

 “Demolition by Neglect” is the term used to describe a situation in which a property owner intentionally allows a historic property to suffer severe deterioration, potentially beyond the point of repair.
 Property owners may use this kind of long-term neglect to circumvent historic preservation regulations.